Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation

-We can thus replace the training data log-likelihood $p_{\theta}(y_{1:n-1}\vert x_{1:n-1})$ with the Bayesian posterior density $\log p(\theta\vert x_{1:n-1}, y_{1:n-1})$ without affecting the optimal $\hat\theta_y$.
-We note that we can recover CNML as a special case of CNMAP by using a uniform prior.
-However, as discussed previously, CNML with highly expressive model classes can lead to overly conservative predictions, so we will opt to use non-uniform priors that help control model complexity instead.
-For example, when using deep neural networks, we may elect to use a zero-mean Gaussian prior $p(\theta)$ on the network weights, corresponding to the commonly used L2 regularization.
+We can thus replace the training data log-likelihood $p_{\theta}(y_{1:n-1}\vert x_{1:n-1})$ with the Bayesian posterior density $\log p(\theta\vert x_{1:n-1}, y_{1:n-1})$ when computing $\hat\theta_y$.
+We can also recover CNML as a special case of CNMAP by using a uniform prior, but as discussed previously, CNML with highly expressive model classes can lead to overly conservative predictions, so we will opt to use non-uniform priors that help control model complexity instead.
+For example, we may use a zero-mean Gaussian prior $p(\theta)$ over our weights, corresponding to L2 regularization.

 \textbf{ACNML with an approximate posterior.} Of course, the exact Bayesian likelihood is no easier to compute than the original training log likelihood.
 However, we can derive a tractable approximation by replacing the exact posterior $p(\theta\vert x_{1:n-1}, y_{1:n-1})$ with an approximate posterior $q(\theta)$ instead.
 We can obtain an approximate posteriors via standard approximate Bayesian techniques such as variational inference or Laplace approximations.
-We focus on Gaussian posterior approximations for computational tractability, and discuss in Section~\ref{sec:theory} why this class of distributions provides a reasonable approximation.
+We focus on Gaussian posterior approximations for computational efficiency, and discuss in Section~\ref{sec:theory} why this class of distributions provides a reasonable approximation for large datasets.

 For practical purposes, we expect the approximate posterior log-likelihood to ensure the optimal $\hat \theta_y$ selected for each label retains good performance on the training set.
 By replacing the likelihood over the training data with the probability under an approximate posterior, it becomes unnecessary to retain the training data at test time, only the parameters of the approximate distribution.
-Optimization also becomes much simpler, as it no longer requires stochastic gradients, and the Gaussian posterior log density $\log q(\theta)$ can serve as a strong convex regularizer.
+Optimization also becomes much simpler, as it no longer requires stochastic gradients, and the Gaussian posterior log density $\log q(\theta)$ serves as a strongly convex regularizer.